Teaching A Horse to Jump with Compassion and Confidence

 Take adequate time for accomplishment.
 A young horse to be worried, reluctant, and afraid.
 Let the hose grow its confidence with time and appreciation.

-In case you find any mistake, correct it.
+In case you find any mistakes, correct them.
 During the downward transition, the body of the horse must be straight and flexible.
 Don’t do anything confusing to the animal.

 Help the animal to maintain the rhythm, keep the circle size proper, and stride to the fence properly.
 Canter lead is always crucial for a successful landing.
 Holding rein wisely is very crucial for you to help the horse.
 The imbalance may be fatal for the animal.